cnlohr/fx3fun/README.md

 Works like a charm.

 Now to figure out why the data's all wrong.
 I was just being dumb.
 Data went where I wanted it.

+Ok, got rid of a ton of stuff from Cypress.
+Still more to get rid of.
+But man this is curising along well.
+About 1% or less CPU utilization at 256 MB/sec.